arenn0/LandTiger/README.md

 - git add to add to following file to the commit set
 - git commit -m "message of the commit"
 - git push pushes the commit on Github
 - git pull donwloads the changes

-- prova
+- git branch creates a new branch
+- git checkout .namebranch. to access the branch.